Nature Around

 of our Fox Island Lighthouse Association. |

-old lighthouse, as seen from the footpath close
+The old Lighthouse, as seen from the footpath

 |